Neuraplayapp/Neuraplayv8/README.md

 - Starbloom Adventure
 - Mountain Climber

-## Test Site Access
+## AI Assistant Access
-Navigate to `/test` to access the comprehensive testing interface.
+Access the advanced AI assistant through the interactive interface or use the real-time conversation mode via the plasma ball component.

 ## Deployment Architecture